serenpa/serenpa.github.io/0_research.markdown

 {% include image.html url="/assets/img/fig_1.PNG" description="Figure 1.
 The research stack (TBP-To be published)" %}

+## Anticipated contributions of the research programme
+Given the current scope of the SERENPA programme, the main contributions of the SERENPA research programme are anticipated to be (in the nearer-term):

+1. The development of various conceptual resources, such as definitions, data models and process models.
+2. The review and summary of challenges to the use of blog-like in research.
+3. The development and evaluation of a set of credibility criteria to be used to assess the quality of blog-like content.
+4. The development and evaluation of a set of heuristics for search and selection.
+5. The development and evaluation of software tools to assist with search and selection.
+6. The development and evaluation of a guidelines and methodology for using blog-like content in research, such as the case-survey methodology for blog-like content [7], and the Arguments, eXplanations and Evidence (AXE) methodology [6].

 ## References
 [1] Vahid Garousi, Michael Felderer, and Mika V Mantyla.
 “Guidelines for including grey literature and conducting multivocal literature reviews in software engineering”.
 In: Information and Software Technology (2018).